General Dynamics F-111 Aardvark: F-111C

 The F-111C is the export version for Australia, combining the F-111A with longer F-111B wings and strengthened FB-111A landing gear.
-Australia ordered 24 F-111s and, following delays, the Royal Australian Air Force accepted the aircraft in 1973.
-Four of these were converted to the RF-111C reconnaissance variant in 1979–80.
-Australia also purchased four ex-USAF F-111As and converted them to C standard.
+Australia ordered 24 F-111s, and following delays, the Royal Australian Air Force accepted the aircraft in 1973.
+Four were converted to the RF-111C reconnaissance variant in 1979–80.
+Australia also purchased four ex-USAF F-111As and converted them into F-111Cs.

-In the 1990s, F-111C aircraft underwent a comprehensive digital avionics upgrade (known as the AUP) which introduced new nav/attack systems (PAVE TACK Laser /infrared targeting system) and flight control computers.
-The RAAF retired its last F-111Cs in December 2010.
+In the 1990s, the F-111C underwent a comprehensive digital avionics upgrade program (AUP) which introduced new nav/attack systems (PAVE TACK Laser/infrared targeting system) and digital flight control computers.
+Later, the C model was upgraded with a unique version of the TF-30 engine known as the P-108.
+This local version mated the P-109 engine to a P-107 afterburner, delivering 20840 lbf of thrust and significantly increased reliability.
+The RAAF retired its last F-111Cs in December 2010 after 37 years of service.

 F-111D

 The F-111D was an upgraded F-111A equipped with newer Mark II avionics, more powerful engines, improved intake geometry, and an early glass cockpit.
-The variant was first ordered in 1967 and delivered from 1970–73.
-The F-111D reached initial operational capability in 1972.
-Deliveries were delayed due to avionics issues.
-96 F-111Ds were built.
-The sole operator of this variant was the 27th TFW stationed at Cannon AFB, New Mexico.
+It was first ordered in 1967 and delivered from 1970–73 after delays due to avionics issues.
+The F-111D reached initial operational capability in 1972; the sole operator was the 27th TFW stationed at Cannon AFB, New Mexico.
+96 were built.

 The F-111D used the new Triple Plow II intakes, which were located four inches (100 mm) further away from the airframe to prevent engine ingestion of the sluggish boundary layer air that was known to cause stalls in the TF30 turbofans.
 It had more powerful TF30-P-9 engines with 12,000 lbf (53 kN) dry and 18,500 lbf (82 kN) afterburning thrust.

-The Mark II avionics were digitally integrated microprocessor systems, some of the first used by the USAF, offering tremendous capability, but substantial problems.
-The Rockwell Autonetics digital bombing-navigation system included inertial navigation system, AN/APQ-130 attack radar system and Doppler radar.
-It also included digital computer set and multi-function displays (MFDs).
+The Mark II avionics used digitally integrated microprocessors, some of the first used by the USAF, offering new capability but substantial problems.
+The Rockwell Autonetics digital bombing-navigation system included an inertial navigation system, AN/APQ-130 attack radar system, Doppler radar, digital computer set, and multi-function displays (MFDs).
 The terrain-following radar was the Sperry AN/APQ-128.
 The attack radar featured a Doppler beam-sharpening, moving target indication (MTI), and Continuous-wave radar for guiding semi-active radar homing missiles.

-It took years to improve the reliability of the avionics, but issues were never fully addressed.
-According to Crandall, "The truth is that the D model didn't work.
+Avionics reliability improved but some issues were never fully resolved; according to Crandall, "The truth is that the D model didn't work.
 They parked every single one of them in Fort Worth for several years as they worked to fix the bugs".
 The F-111D was withdrawn from service in 1991 and 1992.